 New Jersey had its first hemp growing season in 2020.
-Through the NJDA program, hemp was grown outdoors on 81 acres and currently has 2 acres under glass.
+Through the NJDA program, hemp was grown outdoors on 81 acres and on 2 acres under glass.
 There were 59 licenses for growers and 13 for processers.
+For the 2021 growing season, there are currently 58 growers with 299 acres of production outdoors and 46 acres under glass with 94% of the acreage being used for CBD production.